 Angela (a strange loop)

-For Angela (a strange loop), director Susanne Kennedy and multimedia artist Markus Selg take the life of a woman, in order to portray individual life as a journey and to ask what it means to be human today.
+For Angela (a strange loop), director Susanne Kennedy and multimedia artist Markus Selg consider the life of a woman, in order to portray individual life as a journey and to ask what it means to be human today.

 Festival Holland Festival